52 people taken to hospital after hazmat situation in Lehigh County

 UPPER MACUNGIE TWP., Pennsylvania (WPVI) -- Fifty-two people have been taken to the hospital after a hazmat incident was reported Friday afternoon in Upper Macungie Township, Lehigh County, township police told WFMZ News.

-Crews were sent to Sharp Corporation at 7451 Keebler Way around noon, according to Lt.
+Crews were sent to Sharp Services at 7451 Keebler Way around noon, according to Lt.
 Lt Pete Nickischer with the Upper Macungie Township Police Department.

 Nickischer said there was a chemical smell in the building and some employees were reporting nausea, vomiting and headaches.
 Fire, EMS, and police crews were called to the scene.